Prélude à l'après-midi d'un faune: Literature

+Cinema

+In Bruno Bozzetto's 1976 animation film Allegro non troppo, Debussy's Prélude drives the first animation section, depicting an elderly satyr that attempts in vain to cosmetically recapture his youth and virility.

 Transcription

 Claude Debussy himself transcribed the piece for performance on two pianos in 1895.

 Other transcriptions include: the arrangement of Maurice Ravel for piano four hands, the flute and piano version of Gustave Samazeuilh, the arrangement for Pierrot ensemble (flute, clarinet, violin, cello and piano) by Tim Mulleman, a transcription for flute, clarinet and piano by Michael Webster, and an arrangement for the instruments of Ravel's Introduction and Allegro (flute, clarinet, harp and string quartet) with an additional double bass, by Graeme Steele Johnson.
 The Russian pianist Vyacheslav Gryaznov also transcribed it for solo piano.
-Linos Piano Trio arranged the piece for piano trio and included it on their 2021 album "Stolen Music".
+Linos Piano Trio arranged the piece for piano trio and included it on their 2021 album Stolen Music.

 Benno Sachs, a pupil of Arnold Schoenberg, reorchestrated the work for a chamber ensemble which included a piano and a harmonium, for Schoenberg's Society for Private Musical Performances, which took place on 27 October 1920.

-In popular culture

-Film

-The theme features prominently in the film Portrait of Jennie (1949), and is used as a musical motif for the ethereal heroine played by Jennifer Jones.

-Prelude to the Afternoon of a Faun is the first animated segment in Italian director and animator Bruno Bozzetto's film Allegro Non Troppo (1977).
-While retaining Debussy's music, the on-screen story instead depicts an aging faun's vain attempts to recapture his youth.

-A climactic scene from the film Passion (2013) finds the main character attending the ballet version, with a memorable, several-minute-long split screen, with the ballet on one side and the movie action on the other side.

-Lectures

-The work is analyzed at the end of the 4th segment of Leonard Bernstein's Norton lecture The Unanswered Question (1973).
-Bernstein corroborates the earlier statement that the piece, with its extensive use of the tri-tone interval and whole-tone scale, stretches the limits of tonality, thus setting up the atonal works of the 20th century to come.

-Music

-It was rearranged and recorded by jazz musician Eumir Deodato for his album Prelude (1973).

-A synthesiser arrangement was performed by Isao Tomita on his album Firebird (1975).

-Electronic jazz group Koop features the Overture in its piece 'Glömd' (1997) on its album Sons of Koop.

-Television

-A production music version (arranged by Charlotte Georg) was featured in The Ren & Stimpy Show episode, "Powdered Toast Man".